dale-roberts/markdowntest/README.md

 ```

-After obtaining the 'R' Rotation Matrix output, you could, for instance, plot endpoint of the Z vector on a sphere using `Plot3D(R)`.
-If an opaque sphere is preferred, pass "false" as the second parameter: `Plot3D(R, false)`.
+After obtaining the 'R' Rotation Matrix output, you could, for instance, plot endpoints of the Z vector on a sphere using `Plot3D(R)`, to produce a Sphere Plot as shown above.
+If an opaque sphere is preferred, pass "false" as the second parameter to turn off transparancy: `Plot3D(R, false)`.